konveyor/analyzer-lsp/docs/rules.md

 ruleId: "unique_id"
 # violations have pre-defined categories
 category: "potential|information|mandatory"
-# links point to external hyperlinks
-# rule authors are expected to provide
-# relevant hyperlinks for quick fixes, docs etc
-links:
-  - url: "konveyor.io"
-    title: "title to be shown in report"
 # labels are key=value pairs attached to rules, value
 # can be empty or omitted, keys can be subdomain prefixed
 labels: